-Figure 5: St Andrew's Chapel and the Church Hall (to rear) date from 1925
+Figure 5: Former Chapel and the Village Hall (to rear) date from 1925

 Figure 7: Old Farmhouse is one of the oldest houses in the village with a colourful history.

 Figure 8: Flint Boundary Walls form a strong unifying element within the village and care should be taken to preserve and maintain them in original form.